Trantorian1/dynamic/README.md

      bin/libdynamic.a
      ```

-Make sure to link this archive using `-Lvendor/dynamic/bin -ldynamic -Ivendor/dynamic` when compiling your code.
+Make sure to link this archive using `-Lvendor/dynamic/bin -ldynamic -Ivendor` when compiling your code.

 - Here's a basic example of how to use _libdynamic_ in your C code: